marcusbelcher/rn-getUserMedia-test/README.md

 # README
 This repo is a simple test case for anyone to use - as is - to check JavaScript WebRTC / Camera access via getUserMedia inside a WebView in a React Native Android application.
 The Application - as default - views another test application I have hosted on GitHub pages (https://github.com/marcusbelcher/wasm-asm-camera-webgl-test).
-The application also have native tests for WebGL and Video.
+The application also have native WebGL and Video test views.

 Why?
-Because I couldnt find an example out there ready to play with, especially one with an updated graddle file.
-Also this application is a potential foundation for a native app which views web based AR experiences.
+Because I couldnt find an example out there ready to play with inc. an updated gradle file.
+This application can display web based AR experiences.

 - Currently Android only (Until Apple allows getUserMedia access inside a WKWebView)
 - Tested on a Samsung S7 Edge